marsgroves/HackTheBox/README.md

 I'll give you a walkthrough and how you can get your "invite code" to get started. :)

         What Is Hack The Box?
+It is an online platform that tests and helps you advance your skills in penetration testing and cybersecurity.